 If you had breath for

 It was this question which came to mind when a whiplash injury left me suddenly unable to read or write comfortably, sometimes to talk, for more than a few minutes.
-My hectic schedule making television documentaries stopped short and I found myself entering a strange period of enforced retreat.
+My hectic schedule making television documentaries stopped short and I found myself entering a strange ready written essays period of enforced retreat.
 Words began to seem extraordinarily precious.

 The effects of the injury crystallized a disillusion I was already beginning to feel before it happened, a weariness with the volume and speed of unwanted incoming messages – spam, junk, spin, empty promises.
 I could hear Robert Wyatt: